Whatsapp Icon

 • Lifestyle Adjustments: Healthy lifestyle choices such as a balanced diet, regular exercise, and quitting smoking can aid in recovery and overall well-being.

-It's important for survivors to keep all scheduled follow-up appointments and communicate openly with their healthcare team about any concerns or symptoms they experience.
+Survivors need to keep all scheduled follow-up appointments and communicate openly with their healthcare team about any concerns or symptoms they experience.
 Tailoring the follow-up care to individual needs is crucial for effective recovery and maintaining quality of life after penile cancer treatment.

 Penile Cancer Remission Care Tips